c-blake/nio/db-bench.md

 much" you lose -- 2X/5X/50X/1000X -- not "whether".
 So, if data is big enough to make performance a real concern, the answer to me is to make this programming as easy as it can be which is in many ways a simpler problem.

+### Double Extra Credit: Parallel Parses

+The bulk of the calculation is clearly parsing/loading the data.
+Now, maybe the data will be used many times and the one-time cost at induction into your system is no big deal.
+Or maybe, as in this demo, it dominates for a one/few times calculation and you'd like to speed it up.

+This is harder than it might first appear.
+It's easy to spit an input file and search for newlines to create independent segments (assuming newlines are a reliable record delimiter).
+BUT interning string data into dense ids (to avoid hashing in the group loop) does not lend itself to either reliable lock-free or efficient post facto merge methods.

+Data statistics of this particular benchmark are misleading here.
+Almost all novel ids are introduced in a very small fraction of the data set.
+So, the lock to update hash table(s) will almost never be needed or contended.
+This may be a pretty unrepresentative situation.

+To speed up the situation more generally, you must shard the *whole calculation* and merge the small (by presumption) final answers.
+This, however, fixes the amount of parallelism in your parsed data repository making it not scale up to "bigger computers".